inlivedev/inlive-room/README.md

+> [!NOTE]
+> This project is still in early development and currently only used for demonstration purposes.
+You may find many noticeable bugs when using it.

 # inLive Room

-This is a project built mainly using [Next.js](https://nextjs.org/) and [inLive Hub API](https://inlive.app/realtime-interactive/).
-This project gives example and demonstration of developing a conference room website using inLive Hub API.
+This project gives an example and demonstration of developing a conference room website using [Next.js](https://nextjs.org/) and [inLive Hub API](https://inlive.app/realtime-interactive/).
+To build a similar project using Hub API, you can start exploring the [inLive Hub API docs](https://inlive.app/docs/getting-started/using-hub-api/).

 ## Getting Started